bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/elliptical-orbit-time-in-shadow.md

     """This function computes the angle 𝜈 in the shadow example problem.

-    The arguments are the angle, the eccentricity, the semimajor axis, and the radius of the earth.
+    The arguments are the angle, the eccentricity, the semimajor axis, and the radius of the Earth.
     """
     return e * np.cos(nu) - (1 - e**2) * a / R_E * np.sin(nu) + 1